- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, the Buffalo TeraStation TS5410DN3204 stores and manages data by providing a centralized storage solution with various storage configurations, file systems, network access options, user management, backup/synchronization capabilities, and additional features to meet the needs of small to medium-sized businesses or home users.

-Although NAS TeraStation TS5410DN3204 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS5410DN3204 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -